Photos of Porto, Portugal

 It’s the classic struggle of old meets new.
 Or vice versa?

 Evening photos of Porto from the banks of the Douro.
-It’s a fun place in the evening.
+This is a fun spot to visit in the evening.

 The old cathedrals are quite the sight at night.
 When the church bells ring, the sound vibrates across the river.